Kasseservice/woocommerce-3x/README.md

 ### Orders Sync Workflow

+#### As sales order
 * Orders are synchronize only if `Order department` is set.
 * Orders are start sync from the entered order number in `Start from orde No.` field.
+* Only selected status orders are synced `Send Order status`.
+If `Dont Sync` is selected then it will not sync.
+* Plugin creates new products to Duell if `Create new product` is enabled, otherwise exclude the orders.
+* Plugin adds **`SHIPPING`** price as a product in Duell on order sync.
+* Plugin adds all new products under category `Diverse` in Duell.
+* Plugin adds an extra column (**Duell Order No.**) in Woocommerce admin order list page.
+User can search Duell order number from search box.

+#### As customer order
+* Orders are synchronize only if `Order department` is set.
+* Orders are start sync from the entered order number in `Start from orde No.` field.
-* Only selected status orders are synced `Order status`.
+* Only selected status orders are synced `Send Order status`.
+If `Dont Sync` is selected then it will not sync.
+* Synced order status updated to selected woocommerce order status `Update Send Order to Status`.
+If `Dont Sync` is selected then it will not sync.
+* Update order status sync will match customer order status to selected Duell customer order status `Fetch Order Status`.
+If Duell order status and selected order status match then it will update the order status to selected status `Update Order Status`.
 If `Dont Sync` is selected then it will not sync.
 * Plugin creates new products to Duell if `Create new product` is enabled, otherwise exclude the orders.
 * Plugin adds **`SHIPPING`** price as a product in Duell on order sync.
 * Plugin adds all new products under category `Diverse` in Duell.
 * Plugin adds an extra column (**Duell Order No.**) in Woocommerce admin order list page.
 User can search Duell order number from search box.

 Recommended Tools
 -------